 By Msgr.
 Owen F. Campion

 Msgr.
-Owen F. Campion is OSV associate publisher.
-This column appears in the April 18, 2010 issue of OSV Newsweekly.
+Owen F. Campion is OSV's associate publisher.